makma/fingerprintjs.com/content/case-study/third-party-verification.md

 *   **Signature Verification / Biometric Analysis:** Look for anomalies in submitted signatures and behavior on-page.
 *   **Customer Positive ID:** When the AI engine detects suspicious activity, ask the customer information that only they should know and verify against major credit bureaus.

-When the company approached FingerprintJS, the company was using another open source browser fingerprinting library for their device verification layer.
+When the company approached Fingerprint, the company was using another open source browser fingerprinting library for their device verification layer.
 The company was looking to increase the accuracy of their fingerprinting, particularly on mobile devices, as they believed most instances of fraud could be prevented at the device and phone number verification stage.

-## Why FingerprintJS
+## Why Fingerprint

-After investigation, the company found that the FingerprintJS Pro API offered significant advantages to their previous fingerprinting solution, resulting in a more secure third-party verification process.
+After investigation, the company found that the Fingerprint Pro API offered significant advantages to their previous fingerprinting solution, resulting in a more secure third-party verification process.

 ### Higher identification accuracy for mobile devices

 Many browser fingerprinting solutions struggle to accurately identify mobile visitors, as there are not enough unique signals to differentiate between users.
 For the company, reducing false positives was crucial to ensuring that legitimate customers could verify their enrollment quickly and easily.

-For mobile devices, FingerprintJS Pro uses a combination of specialized signals to ensure the highest possible accuracy, including:
+For mobile devices, Fingerprint Pro uses a combination of specialized signals to ensure the highest possible accuracy, including:

 *   Mobile network IP addresses analysis
 *   Mobile specific APIs (e.g. accelerometer)
 *   Mobile payment vendor information
 *   Mobile specific GPU signals (e.g. WebGL)

-In addition to mobile browser fingerprinting, FingerprintJS Pro utilizes several server-side techniques like TLS analysis and SSL fingerprinting to increase the accuracy of visitorIDs, further reducing false positives.
+In addition to mobile browser fingerprinting, Fingerprint Pro utilizes several server-side techniques like TLS analysis and SSL fingerprinting to increase the accuracy of visitorIDs, further reducing false positives.

 ### Technical and Flexible Team

-The company’s engineering team worked closely with FingerprintJS to validate performance and optimize their installation.
+The company’s engineering team worked closely with Fingerprint to validate performance and optimize their installation.
 As the company had built a sophisticated verification system, it was important that their developers had easy access to technical support.

-FingerprintJS Pro offers chat, email, and by-appointment phone support for all paid plans.
+Fingerprint Pro offers chat, email, and by-appointment phone support for all paid plans.
 As a developer-first company, our in-house support team consists of engineers with deep knowledge of our product.